 - Amphibian species are showing signs of recovery in some areas where critical habitat has been protected, but scaled-up investment is urgently needed to reverse current trends.

-The forthcoming State of the World’s Amphibians: The Second Global Amphibian Assessment is a comprehensive synthesis of the current global status of our planet’s amphibians.
+The State of the World’s Amphibians: The Second Global Amphibian Assessment is a comprehensive synthesis of the current global status of our planet’s amphibians.
 Following on from the analysis of GAA1 data in the book Threatened Amphibians of the World, this report presents an in-depth of the GAA2 data and details the threats amphibians are currently facing.

-Importantly, highlights the urgency at which we must now act in order to halt the current extinction crisis.
+Importantly, the report highlights the urgency at which we must now act in order to halt the current extinction crisis.
 It also identifies opportunities around which coalitions of governments, organizations, and individuals can come together to conserve these amazing creatures and their habitats at scale.